temporalio/documentation/docs/php/activities.md

 ## Calling Activities

-`Workflow::newActivityStub` returns a client-side stub that implements an Activity interface.
+`Workflow::newActivityStub` returns a client-side stub an implements an Activity interface.
-It takes Activity type and Activity options as arguments.
+The client-side stub can be used within the Workflow code.
-Activity options are needed only if some of the required timeouts are not specified through the `#[ActivityMethod]` annotation.
+It takes the Activity's type and `ActivityOptions` as arguments.

 Calling (via `yield`) a method on this interface invokes an Activity that implements this method.
 An Activity invocation synchronously blocks until the Activity completes, fails, or times out.